-All of these questions are legitimate.
-We all know of cause marketing campaigns that have gone terribly wrong.
-Probably the most memorable occurred when the Susan G. Komen organization teamed up with Kentucky Fried Chicken.
-It will be a long time before we forget those pink buckets of chicken!
-There was general outrage to see an unhealthy product linked to a breast cancer charity,
+All of these questions are highlighted when cause marketing campaigns go wrong.
+An example of this is when the Susan G. Komen organization teamed up with Kentucky Fried Chicken to sell pink buckets of chicken to raise awareness for breast cancer.
+There was general outrage at linking what many consider an unhealthy product to a health-related cause.

 On the other hand, great good can come from cause marketing campaigns when all parties choose causes and businesses well.
 Joe Waters, a guru of cause marketing, points out that there are unlimited possibilities for charities and businesses to do good together.
 And, as consumers continue to put their money where their hearts are, charities can look for opportunities to take part in the cause marketing world.